mbattey58/cept/README.markdown

 `logging` module being the default, and answers with configurable responses, default is a copy of the received request.
-The web request logger also works as a proxy logging requests received from a client and responsed received from the server.
+The web request logger also works as a proxy logging requests received from a client and responses received from the server.

 ## Status